Huhngoku/ADVOCATE/doc/TraceReplay.md

 ## Exit codes
 If a end element is found in the trace and the replay is enabled or the replay is stuck, the program will exit with one of the following exit codes:

-- 0: The replay will ended completely without finding a Replay element
+- 0: The replay was ended completely without finding a Replay element
 - 10: Replay Stuck: Long wait time for finishing replay
 - 11: Replay Stuck: Long wait time for running element
 - 12: Replay Stuck: No traced operation has been executed for approx. 20s